niplav/site/99_problems_klong_solution.md

 	[[]]

-`hbaltree(2)` returns all height-balanced binary trees with height 3, I checked.<!--TODO: add images for all the different trees returnet by `hbaltree(3)`?--> One could modify `hbaltree` to return an error message for negative parameters, but since this is an exercise and not production code, this seems unnecessary here.
+`hbaltree(2)` returns all height-balanced binary trees with height 3, I checked.<!--TODO: add images for all the different trees returned by `hbaltree(3)`?--> One could modify `hbaltree` to return an error message for negative parameters, but since this is an exercise and not production code, this seems unnecessary here.